FAQs

 Do you mix stuff that you don’t record?

 Yes, often.
-You can link to examples of my mix work here on the MUSIC page.
-Per song rates depend on the total number of songs.
-If you’re interested in mixing, please email and include a link to your previous work and/or the rough mixes of your current recording project to help us talk specifics.
-Or just get in touch and we can talk.
+You can link to examples of my mix work on the MUSIC page.
+If you’re interested in mixing, please email and include a link to your previous work or rough mixes of the current music if you have those available.
+Rates depend on the scope of the project.

 Aren’t studios supposed to be windowless rooms where everyone is isolated from one another?

 I don’t love working in windowless rooms.
-When I built the studio I opted for specialized sound isolation of the windows rather than eliminating them.
+When I built the studio I opted for specialized acoustical reinforcement of the windows rather than eliminating them.
 There are no isolation booths at Tree & Booms - musicians either play live in the room together or record overdub style.
-For communication reasons, I like to be in the same space as the artist(s).
-And because I do a lot of mixing, the room has been optimized as a mixing environment with very balanced acoustics throughout.
+And I like to be in the same space as the artist(s) because I find it fuels the flow of communication and collaborative spirit of the project in a helpful way.
+If you’re interested in learning more about my approach to the creative process or thoughts on some of the more technical sides of recording, I talked about both as a guest on the ProducerHead podcast.

 Is Tree & Booms good for every recording project?